JNP-Solutions/Slacken/README.md

     /data/anonymous_reads.part_001.fq /data/anonymous_reads.part_002.fq
 ```

+Here,

-Here, `--reads 100` is the threshold for including a taxon in the initial set (R100).
+* `--reads 100` is the threshold for including a taxon in the initial set (R100).
-`-l /data/standard-224c` is required, and indicates where genomes for library building may be found.
+* `-l /data/standard-224c` is required, and indicates where genomes for library building may be found.
-`--bracken-length` specifies that Bracken weights for the given read length (150) should be generated.
+* `--bracken-length 150` specifies that Bracken weights for the given read length (150) should be generated.
 That can be slow, and
 also requires extra space, so we recommend omitting `--bracken-length` when Bracken is not needed.

 When the command has finished, the following files will be generated: